cjddmut/Unity-2D-Platformer-Controller/README.md

 The PlayerController2D script is a simple script that connects player input to the motor.
 This is set up as an example and it is encourage to write your own script that interacts with the motor.

+## Moving Platforms

+Moving platforms are new and aren't quite working in all cases yet.
+There's a lot of edge cases around wall clings, corner grabs, wall slides, and wall jumps that can result in odd behavior.
+This is still being worked on.

+In the mean time if you would like to still leverage moving platforms then create a platform with a rigidbody2D that has no gravity, rotation, and isKinematic set to true.
+Make sure the script that drives the moving platform runs before the motor in the script execution order.
+In the script itself, directly change the rigidbody2D.position or transform.position in FixedUpdate.
+See the Moving Platforms scene for an exmaple.

 ## FAQs

 **PlatformerMotor2D is messing with values in my rigidbody2D!**